comrade-coop/teesa-aapp/dev-setup/README.md

 *Note*: We have configured the container with Docker socket volume, so you can access the Docker daemon on the host machine from the container.

+*Note*: We have configured the container with persistent volume for Ollama, so we keep the pulled models when restarting the container.

 This will set up your development environment in a Docker container with all the necessary dependencies installed.